Fouty7/IaC-deploy-CD/README.md

 Now i want to give a demo on how we can actually configure those instances using an ansible playbook i had created

 Here are my files

+we just configured our ubuntu instance and instaled a node server

+Thanks